Research

 Company Culture and AI: The Variable That Produces 3x Different Outcomes from Identical Programs

-Every AI playbook — governance frameworks, training programs, tool rollouts, pilot methodologies — assumes something that is rarely true: that the organization
+Every AI playbook — governance frameworks, training programs, tool rollouts, pilot methodologies — assumes something that is rarely true: that the organization receiving it is culturally prepared to e

 March 2026